fpessolano/FantasyFootball/README.md

 # Fantasy Football
-About:      a simple football manager game in python3
+About:      a football manager game in python3
 Author:     F. Pessolano
-Version:    0.4.1_nigthly
+Version:    0.5.0_wip

-NOTE:       As of version 0.3.0 is adapted to run as a repl and uses replit database
+NOTE:       This project is being full redesigned and it is currently not working.
+            Please note that versios 0.3.x and 0.4.0 work only on replit.

 **Description**